 At the same time, the expansive landscapes and towering mountains keep the Canadians in touch with nature.
 They remind of the indigenous origins of the country, its pride and shame – something that has forever set Canada apart from the rest of the world.

 Do you ever think about the Canadian culture when traveling to the country?
-Unless it’s its world-famous maple syrup, none of the other essentials of Canada come to your head.
-Nevertheless, you recognize them at once.
-You may not even connect these essentials that entice you to visit Canada again to again to its culture.
-But the truth is, nature, weather, wildlife, urban lifestyle – all these things together has shaped the captivating Canadian culture.
+Unless it’s world-famous maple syrup, none of the other essentials of Canada come to your head.
+Nevertheless, you recognize and connect them to the second largest country in the world at once when you see them.

 TOP 10 ESSENTIALS OF THE CANADIAN CULTURE: THINGS CANADA IS KNOWN FOR AND PROUD OF